-- On/Off: The motor can spin in one direction or stop
+- On/Off: The motor can spin forwards or stop

-- Off/Forwards/Backwards: The motor can spin in any given direction and stop
+- Off/Forwards/Backwards: The motor can spin in any given direction or stop

-- Off/Forwards/Backwards/Brake: Similar to the previous type, but there is an extra state that allows to do a fast brake of the motor, by shorting its terminals
+- Off/Forwards/Backwards/Brake: Similar to the previous type, but there is an extra state that allows to quickly slow down the motor, by connecting its pins together.

-Also, in some cases it's possible to regulate the speed of the motors, for instance via Pulse Width Modulation (PWM) as long as the system allows it (if the control driver is built with slow components such as relays, it might not be feasible).
+Also, in some cases, it’s possible to regulate the speed of the motors, for instance using Pulse Width Modulation (PWM).
+This can only be done if system allows it.
+For example, if the control driver uses slow components such as relays, it might not be feasible.

-In the case of needing to use PWM, there is the need of a signal with high enough frequency to avoid hearing it while the motor is running: the electrical signal gets translated into vibration in the motor, so the carrier is often heard.
-To avoid it, it should be enough to use a frequency higher than 19 KHz.
+If PWM is used, its frequency has to be high enough to avoid hearing it while the motor is running: the electrical signal gets translated into vibration in the motor, so the carrier frequency is often heard.
+To avoid hearing it, using a frequency greater than 19 KHz should be enough.
 In most cases, the higher the frequency the higher the switching losses.

-If the motor specifications aren't that complex, there are a few already built integrated H bridges that have all the control and power stages in one package.
-For instance, a common one is the L293 and L298.
+If the motor doesn’t use much power, there are a few already built integrated H bridges that have all the control and power stages in one package.
+For instance, a common one is the L298, which also comes in prepared modules.

 H bridge using discrete components

-This is the easiest one to make, it can be done with a transistor or a relay:
+This is the easiest one to make, it can use a transistor or a relay:

-As seen, the transistor works as a switch.
-The diode is needed because the motor is an inductive load, so after abruptly opening the transistor the motor has to release energy as a voltage, possibly damaging the transistor.
+The transistor works as a switch.
+The diode is needed because the motor is an inductive load, so after abruptly opening the transistor the motor has to release energy as a high voltage peak, possibly damaging the transistor.
 The diodes should be ultrafast or fast recovery type if the signal is a high frequency PWM.
-If the relay got activated via a transistor, another diode would be needed as well, to avoid letting the peaks from the relay coil damage the transistor.
+If the relay gets activated via a transistor, another diode is be needed as well, to keep the voltage peaks from the relay coil from damaging the transistor.

-The second circuit is similar, but with the main difference that the switching element is the relay.
-It's simpler, but supports a higher current motor, has less voltage drop, and the motor can use another power supply (its isolated).
-The main issue is that most relays have a limited life, and high frequency PWM can be used.
-Also, the relay coil adds another current (hopefully much smaller than the motor one).
+The second circuit is similar, but here the switching element is the relay.
+It’s simpler, but supports a higher current motor, has less voltage drop, and the motor can use another power supply (as it’s isolated).
+The main issue is that most relays have a limited life (in cycles), and high frequency PWM can’t be used here.
+Also, the relay coil reduces the overall efficiency of the circuit (but ideally the relay coil current is much smaller than the motor current).

-This is method often use in robots, RC cars, drills and similar stuff.
-Like the other one, it can also be done using relays.
+This method is often used in robots, RC cars and drills.
+As the previous case, it can also be implemented with relays.

-Each relays controls which supply goes connected to which one of the motor terminals, so it gives 4 combinations:
+Each relay controls which supply (VCC/GND) connects to which one of the motor pins, so it has 4 combinations: